-- in the Member State where the processing take place: if the goods introduced "with a view to" processing represent an intra-community arrival and compensatory goods following processing represent an intra-community dispatch (no matter to the Member State the compensatory goods are dispatched).
+- in the Member State where the processing take place: if the goods introduced "with a view to" processing represent an Intra-EU arrival and compensatory goods following processing represent an Intra-EU dispatch (no matter to the Member State the compensatory goods are dispatched).

-- in the Member State of the dispatcher: if the goods introduced "with a view to" processing represent an intra-community dispatch and compensatory goods following processing represent an intra-community arrival.
+- in the Member State of dispatcher: if the goods introduced "with a view to" processing represent an Intra-EU dispatch and compensatory goods following processing represent an Intra-EU arrival.